Updated: Nov 26, 2022

 cooked at home with Sri Lanka's premium cinnamon - Cinnamon Alba

 A delicately-spiced, lightly-textured curry with an exceptional aroma - preparing this with fresh spices is a joy in itself!

 ANNA'S TIP I'm not using curry powder in this recipe.
 Home cooking often uses pure spices ground freshly so that the the flavour can be controlled to really highlight the flavours of the meat.
-The delicately-flavoured crab meat is complemented here with fresh curry leaves and cinnamon, The Spice That Put Sri Lanka On The Map
+The delicately-flavoured crab meat is complemented here with fresh curry leaves and cinnamon, see my blog: The Spice That Put Sri Lanka On The Map

 For this recipe I am using the very highest grade of cinnamon available in the cinnamon market anywhere.
 It’s called ‘Cinnamon Alba’ for the pale colour of the thin quills whose immediate sweetness is followed by a bright tang without any bitterness, the delicate texture and the gorgeous aroma.

 It’s such a cleansing flavour hit that a small piece is a very pleasant mouth freshener – remember Cinnamon Tic Tacs? … a piece of Cinnamon Alba is more tasty and no sugar, and True Ceylon Cinnamon has health benefits too, which Cassia cinnamons from Vietnam, China and Indonesia do not.